-Been dreaming of heading to a beach, but don’t have a car?
-You’re in luck—there are more than a dozen beaches reachable easily and cheaply by MBTA.
-Check out our list of Boston-area beaches (from north to south) just a hop, skip, or jump away on the T. (The last four are available only by commuter rail.)
+If you’ve been dreaming of heading to a beach, but don’t have a car, you’re in luck—there are more than a dozen beaches reachable easily and cheaply by MBTA.
+Check out our list of Boston-area beaches (from north to south) just a hop, skip, or jump away on the T. The last four are available only by commuter rail.
 Getting to some requires additional bus connections and a bit of a walk, so be sure to check the map above for directions.

 The Blue Line:

 Among the northernmost beaches accessible by T are the Nahant, Lynn, and King’s Beaches—all part of the Lynn Shore and Nahant Beach Reservation.
 More than four miles of public waterfront provide a welcome escape from the city’s heat.
 It’s best to stick to Nahant or Lynn Beach for swimming since the King’s Beach water quality often isn’t as good, and it has no lifeguard program.
 You’ll find ball fields and racquetball and tennis courts near the Nahant Rotary and a tot lot at Ward Bathhouse.
 Find a map of the beaches here.